ahnazeri/Wireless-Infrastructure-Network-Management-Software/README.md

 # Wireless Infrastructure Network Management Software
  This Software provides Controling, Monitoring and analyzing a Micro-grid(power grid) Network.

- this project is underdevelope and it will be finish by Oct.
+ this project is underdeveloped and it will be finish by Oct.
 15th.

  following features have been developed so far: